-1.6 Rights To Convention Data
+1.9 Ownership of Convention Data

 Each Unicon or other large unicycling convention is a piece of history.
-There is much to be learned from the competition results, other convention data, and learning experiences.
-At the conclusion of a Unicon or other international event, or within one month thereafter, the convention host must supply the IUF, or an appointed representative, with a list of competition and other results.
+At the conclusion of a Unicon or other international event, or within one month thereafter, the convention host must supply the IUF with a list of competition and other results.
 This list will include all data collected to determine placement and winners at all levels and in all events held at the convention.
 This data is considered public, and is not the sole property of the host.
-Copies of attendee registration data, judging sheets, protest forms, and any related paperwork are not public, but are the shared property of the host and the International Unicycling Federation, and must be made available upon request.
-If the host wishes to discard any of this paperwork or data, it must be turned over to the IUF (or appointed representative), not thrown away.
+Copies of attendee registration details, judging sheets, protest forms, and related paperwork are not necessarily public, but are the shared property of the host and the International Unicycling Federation, and must be made available upon request.
+If the host wishes to discard any of this paperwork or data, it must be turned over to the IUF, not thrown away.
 If requested, the host and convention officials must also provide further information, not necessarily in writing, about decisions made, methods used, and other details covered in the process of planning and running the convention.
 This information can be invaluable to future hosts, and must not be hidden or lost.

-1.7 Publishing Results
+1.10 Publishing Results

 Results of national and international championships must be published including details such as time, distance, total score and score per judge.
 For each event, the names and represented nationality of competitors as well as the names and nationality of all officials shall be published.
-In the artistic events names of the entire judging-panel may be replaced by J1, J2, J3, etc. if desired by any of judge members.
+In the artistic events, countries and/or names of the entire judging-panel must be published.
+However score per judge may be replaced by J1, J2, J3, etc. if desired by any of judges.